Cobrettie/notes/topics/javascript.md

 ### DOM Level 3

-Further extends the DOM with the introduction of methods to load and save documents in a uniform way (contained in a new module called DOM Load and Save) as well as methods to validate a document (DOM Validation).
-In Level 3, the DOM Core is extended to support all of XML 1.0, including XML Infoset, XPath, and XML Base.

 Note that the DOM is not JavaScript-specific, and indeed has been implemented in numerous other languages.
 For Web browsers, however, the DOM has been implemented using ECMAScript and now makes up a large part of the JavaScript language.